claygod/transaction/README.md

 [![API documentation](https://godoc.org/github.com/claygod/transaction?status.svg)](https://godoc.org/github.com/claygod/transaction)
 [![Go Report Card](https://goreportcard.com/badge/github.com/claygod/transaction)](https://goreportcard.com/report/github.com/claygod/transaction)

+Embedded transactional database of accounts, running in multithreaded mode.

 The library operates only with integers.
 If you want to work with hundredths (for example, cents in dollars), multiply everything by 100.
 For example, a dollar and a half, it will be 150.
 Limit on the maximum account size: 2 to 63 degrees (9,223,372,036,854,775,807).
 For example: on the account can not be more than $92,233,720,368,547,758.07